adongy/adminradius/README.md

 # Requirements and setup

-The FreeRADIUS schema used is generated from the 3.0.6 version, available [here](ftp://ftp.freeradius.org/pub/freeradius/freeradius-server-3.0.6.tar.gz).
+The FreeRADIUS schema used is generated from the 3.0.6 version, available [here][fr].

 Adminradius provides a `requirements.txt`.
 Using `pip`, installing dependencies is as easy as running `pip install -r requirements.txt`.
 It is recommended to use a `virtualenv`, which is not described here.